systematic-magic/aop/text.rst

 11.4.
 Check that figure numbers are assigned to figures sequentially and there are no gaps in a sequence.

+** !!!if you see different sequence - chceck with the author"

 11.5.
 Check figure callouts in the text: